Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - 2 teaspoons black sesame seeds

-- To make the bread: Preheat the oven to 350 F. Butter and flour an 8 1/2 x 4 1/2 inch loaf pan.
-(A 9x5-inch loaf pan will work too but the loaf will be a bit stouter in shape!)
+- Preheat the oven to 350 F. Grease a 8×4-inch and line with a sheet of parchment, leaving sides coming up the sides for easily removable.
+(A 9×5-inch loaf pan will work too but the loaf will be a bit stouter in shape!)